BrunoMazorra/Paper-Summary/README.md

 ### Results

-As explained in the previous section, the dataset provided is unbalanced.
+As explained above, most tokens are labelled as malicious.
+This implies that the final dataset would be highly unbalanced.
 Indeed, it would be enough to label all of them as malicious to achieve an accuracy of 97,7%.
-Therefore, we want to increase the performance in predicting non-malicious tokens.
+Thus, we label the non-malicious tokens as one and the malicious tokens as zero and try to increase the performance in predicting non-malicious tokens.

 #### Activity based Method Results

 Both XGBoost and FT-Transformer get high metrics for accuracy, recall, precision, and F1-Score.
 However, XGBoost outperforms FT-Transformer in all metrics.
-In particular, XGBoost obtains an accuracy of 0.9936, recall of 0.9540 and precision of 0.9838 in distinguishing non-malicious tokens from scams while FT-Transformer obtains an accuracy of 0.9890, recall of 0.9180 and precision of 0.9752.
+In particular, XGBoost obtains an accuracy of 0.9936, recall of 0.9540 and precision of 0.9838 in distinguishing non-malicious tokens from scams.
+In contrast, FT-Transformer gets an accuracy of 0.9890, recall of 0.9180 and precision of 0.9752.

 <img src="Results1 method.png" width="50%" />